OUR HistorY

 9 september 2022

-VIA has signed a political and electoral agreement with Reconquête!, Le Mouvement Conservateur and the CNIP in order to give concrete expression to their desire to bring together the forces of the conservatives, who can only carry weight when united.
+VIA signs a political and electoral agreement with Reconquête!, Le Mouvement Conservateur and the CNIP in order to give concrete expression to their desire of bringing together the forces of the conservatives, who can only weigh when united.

 June 2022

-On the occasion of the legislative elections, VIA presents about thirty candidates within the coalition formed around Reconquête! with Le Mouvement Conservateur and the Centre National des Indépendants et Paysans (CNIP).
+On the occasion of the general elections, VIA presents about thirty candidates within the coalition formed around Reconquête! with Le Mouvement Conservateur and the Centre National des Indépendants et Paysans (CNIP).

 5 december 2021

-Jean-Frédéric Poisson withdraws his presidential candidacy and joins Eric Zemmour.
-He joins his political council and VIA mobilises for the Reconquête! candidate’s campaign.
+Jean-Frédéric Poisson withdraws his presidential candidacy and joins Eric Zemmour in his political council, as VIA mobilises for the campaign of the Reconquête!’s candidate.

 2020 / 2021